-:

-Can Aggada help clarify the meaning behind practical Halakha?
+Can Aggada Help Clarify the Meaning Behind Practical Halakhah?

-Before concluding this section, there are several aggadic sources worth nothing that relate to the practice of women and hair covering.
-Given that both were written in the land of Israel during the Talmudic period, they might clarify, to some degree, the position that has emerged in the Mishna as well as the difference of opinion between Rabbi Yohanan, who allowed a basket to fulfill the Mishnaic requirement of Dat Yehudit in contrast to Rabbi Judah in the name of Samuel and the Babylonian Talmud who required a double head covering because of Biblical law together with Dat Yehudit.
+Before concluding this section, there are a number of aggadic sources worth noting that relate to the practice of women and hair covering.
+Given that both were written in the Land of Israel during the Talmudic period, they might clarify, to some degree, the position that has emerged in the mishnah as well as the difference of opinion between Rabbi Yohanan, who allowed a basket to fulfill the Mishnaic requirement of Dat Yehudit and that of Rabbi Yehudah in the name of Samuel and the Babylonian Talmud who required a double head covering because of biblical law together with Dat Yehudit.